katiestar99/ansible/docs/docsite/rst/dev_guide/overview_architecture.rst

 2. Directories adjacent to a playbook that is statically imported by a playbook specified on the command line.
-If ``play.yml`` includes ``- import_playbook: /path/to/subdir/play1.yml``, Ansible appends these directories if they exist:
+If ``play.yml`` includes ``- import_playbook: /path/to/subdir/play1.yml``, Assible appends these directories if they exist:

    .. code-block:: bash